BoldGrid/boldgrid-seo/README.md

 ### 1.6.0  ###

-Release Date: November 26th, 2018
+Release Date: December 4th, 2018

 * New Feature: Added Gutenberg and WordPress 5 compatibility.
 * Update: Max length for meta descriptions was updated to 300.